-for all $x\in \Omega$, $v\in \er^N$, $\xi \in \er^{N\times n}$, where $L\geq 1$.
+for all $x\in \Omega$, $v\in \er^N$, $\xi \in \er^{N\times n}$, where $ \Lambda\geq 1$.
 In this case it turns out that solutions are locally H\"older continuous outside a closed subset whose Hausdorff dimension is smaller than $n-2$: \eqn{ggresult}

 where $\Omega_u\subset \Omega$ is an open subset called the {\em regular set} of $u$ and its complement $\Omega\setminus \Omega_u$ is the {\em singular set} of $u$.
+Accordingly, a regular point of $u$ is a point $x_0\in \Omega$ where $u$ is regular - according to the degree of regularity of the context - in a neighbourhood of $x_0$.
 Singularities of solutions might occur even when the entries of $A(\cdot)$ are smooth functions.
 Indeed, inspired by De Giorgi's famous counterexample \cite{dgce} for systems of the type $ \diver \, (A(x)Du)=0$, with measurable coefficients $A(\cdot)$, again Giusti \& Miranda \cite{gmce}, \cite[Section 9.1.2]{giagreen} provided a counterexample to regularity of solutions to systems of the specific type $\diver \, (A(u)Du)=0$ with $A(\cdot)$ being this time analytic.
 There is today a large literature devoted to partial regularity in the vectorial setting, especially in geometric problems from the Calculus of Variations.
 For this we refer to the classical treatises \cite{giaorange, giagreen} and to the overview paper \cite{min06}.
 Proof of results as in \rif{ggresult} are in a way or in another achieved by local linearization procedures.
 Roughly speaking, one starts on a ball $B_{\rr}\equiv B_{\rr}(x_{0})$ where a quantity called excess is small, i.e., \eqn{eccessino}

 holds for a universal number $\epsb{b}>0$, that is, depending only on the ellipticity and regularity properties of the matrix $A(\cdot)$.
 The one in \rif{eccessino} is a functional bound to measure the oscillations of $u$ by its mean square deviation from the average on $B_{\rr}$.
 Then one locally compares $u$ to solutions $v$ to linear systems with constant coefficients of the type $\diver\, (A(x_{0}, (u)_{B_{\rr}})Dv)=0$.
 Thanks to \rif{eccessino}, from the regularity of $v$ one by comparison obtains a suitable decay estimate on the excess (``improvement of flatness") at all scales, i.e., \eqn{eccessino2}